shachar700/Need-For-Madness-S7/README.md

 This is a pack of custom versions made by me, Shachar700.

-The original game NEED FOR MADNESS was made by Omar Waly.
+The original game was made by Omar Waly.